 Certainty of Salvation

-What is “peace with God” and how does one attain this?
-Dr. Martyn Lloyd-Jones discusses this as he begins preaching on Romans 5.
-Paul has just finished explaining that righteousness by faith was not only imputed for Abraham, but also for us!
-The apostle is now going to show us the absolute finality and fullness of our salvation, which comes to us as a result of our faith.
-The greatest proof of our final salvation and the assurance we have in this is our union with Christ!
-Dr. Lloyd-Jones explains three things that justification by faith does for us: it puts us at peace with God, puts us firmly in a place of all blessings, and enables us to exalt the prospect of our future glorification.
-Before we are even able to obtain blessings or think about future glorification, we need to have access to the Lord.
-Salvation and all its blessings only attained through our Lord Jesus Christ.
-Dr. Lloyd-Jones then goes on to define and explain what peace with God is and how Paul will continue on with this theme in the coming verses.
+What is “peace with God” and how does one attain it?
+In the sermon titled “Certainty of Salvation,” Dr. Martyn Lloyd-Jones discusses this as he preaches on Romans 5:1–2.
+Paul has just finished explaining that righteousness by faith was not only imputed for Abraham, but also for all Christians.
+The apostle shows the absolute finality and fullness of salvation which comes as a result of faith.
+The greatest proof of final salvation and assurance is union with Christ.
+Dr. Lloyd-Jones explains three things done by justification by faith: it puts the Christian at peace with God, sets them firmly in a place of all blessings, and enables them to exalt the prospect of future glorification.
+Before one is even able to obtain blessings or think about future glorification, they need to have access to the Lord.
+Salvation and all its blessings are only attained through the Lord Jesus Christ.
+Dr. Lloyd-Jones defines and explains what peace with God is and how Paul will continue on with this theme in the coming verses.

 About Dr. Martyn Lloyd-Jones